Streamlining references for 2024 undergraduate entry.

 • You can use some European characters in the reference.

-• Avoid repeating any of the information they’ve given in their application, unless you want to comment on it, and avoid mentioning any university or college.
+• Avoid repeating any of the information the student has given in their application, unless you want to comment on it, and avoid mentioning any university or college.

 • There must be a completed reference on the application before it is sent to us.